- What is Instacart?

-- Out of stock items Sometimes, items in the shopping list go out of stock.
+- Out of stock items Sometimes, items in the grocery shopping list go out of stock.
 In such cases, shoppers replace the non-available items with similar things that are available, which might not be wanted by the customer.
 So therefore to deal with such a problem, Instacart allowed customers to add notes and also they added a “often out of stock” button on such items for the reference of customers.

 Ultimately grocery delivery business has a great future as more people want the easiest and convenient way to buy grocery items.
 Promising delivery within 2 hours, Instacart has become a powerful solution in the US.
 It is also ready to take on other cities in the USA and expand outside the country.
 Forbes has ranked Instacart at the Number 1 spot in the list of America’s most promising companies.